 Whilst the Rafflesia flower genus comprises quite a few separate species, some of the more remote habitats in Anambas harbour the largest species of all, Rafflesia arnoldii.

-The actual Rafflesia flower can attain a total width in excess of one meter and the flower mass can exceed 10 kg, in part due to its petal-like lobes reaching 2-3 cm thickness.
+The Rafflesia flower can attain a total diameter in excess of one meter and the flower mass can exceed 10 kg, in part due to the petals reaching 2-3 cm in thickness.

 Small wonder that Sir Stamford Raffles called it "The largest and most magnificent flower in the world", before naming the species after himself and his companion, Dr. James Arnold.
 The two historical figures are known to be the discoverers the giant flower in 1818.

-Rafflesia is also known as "smelly flower" or "corpse flower", due to its strong distasteful odour, which is said to resemble decomposing meat.
-It uses this smell to attract flies and other carrion-eaters, which then aid in pollination.
+Rafflesia is called the "smelly flower" or "corpse flower", due to its strong distasteful odour, which is said to resemble rotting meat.
+The flower utilizes this smell to attract flies and other carrion-eating insects, which then aid in pollination and reproduction.

-As a matter of fact, even when germination is successful, most the resulting flower buds tend to die prematurely, i.e. before they get a chance to bloom and pollinate with another flower.
+As a matter of fact, even after successful germination, most of the resulting flower buds tend to die prematurely, i've before they get a chance to bloom or pollinate another flower.

-Those flowers that do manage to bloom, only do so for a few days, which means pollination is actually a bit of a long-shot.
+The flowers that do manage to bloom, only do so for a few days, which means reproduction in Rafflesia is rather ineffective.

-With all these odds stacked against it, it's easy to see why spotting a Rafflesia flower in full blooming glory is rather a rare and pretty much unique event.
+Given these low odds of success, it's no surprise spotting a Rafflesia flower in full blooming glory is a pretty special event.

-If you'd like to see Rafflesia in the "flesh" so to speak, then head for Anambas.
-We'll take you to several locations known to be Rafflesia hotspots.
+If you'd like to experience Rafflesia in the "flesh", so to speak, then head for Anambas.
+The nature guide you booked will take you to several locations known to be Rafflesia "hot spots".

 Of course, they can't guarantee there will be flowers in full bloom, as this is up to nature.
-However, in most cases, we'll be able to at least see flower buds or the remnants of flowers that have been in bloom.
-Hopefully, luck will be on our side.
+However, in most cases, you'll be able to at least see flower buds, or the remnants of flowers that have been in bloom.
+Still, hopefully, luck will be on your side.